weidongxu-microsoft/work-notes/fluent-v2-overview.md

 - Higher manual efforts to maintain Fluent interface
 - As internal DSL, it does not conform to common Java style

+Possible enhancement for track2:
+- `beginCreate` with first response (Success or Accept), then optionally continue the polling, or wait till later.
+Helpful in case that operation takes hours.
+- Alternative for operation without resource object.
+Helpful in case that lots of operation is needed, and additional GET is to be avoided.

 ---

 ## Fundamental APIs